ericvpineda/chatgpt-prompt-splitter/readme.md

 ## Overview

-This module provides a function, `promptSplitter`, which breaks down a given text prompt into smaller chunks for more manageable processing or communication.
+This ESM module provides a function, `promptSplitter`, which breaks down a given text prompt into smaller chunks for more manageable processing or communication.
 It is useful when dealing with text that exceeds a certain character length.

 ## Function Signature